Southern California Debate League

 IMPORTANT: You must have paid your CHSSA dues, League dues and any outstanding fees from last school year AND this past FALL SEMESTER prior to entering this tournament.

-Classification of Novice vs. JV vs. Varsity
+Clarification of Novice vs. JV vs. Varsity

 1. A student competing for the first time at any time during the SCDL tournament year (Sept-May) is novice regardless of which semester they begin competing.